MicrosoftDocs/Devices-docs/surface-hub/surface-hub-secure-with-uefi-semm.md

 ## Create UEFI configuration image

-Unlike other Surface devices, you cannot use an MSI file or a Win PE image to apply these settings on Surface Hub 2S.
+Unlike other Surface devices, you cannot use an MSI file or a Win PE image to apply these settings on Surface Hub.
 Instead, you need to create a USB image to load into the device.
-To create a Surface Hub 2S UEFI configuration image, download and install the latest version of the Microsoft Surface UEFI Configurator from the [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) page in the Microsoft Download Center.
+To create a Surface Hub UEFI configuration image, download and install the latest version of the Microsoft Surface UEFI Configurator from the [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) page in the Microsoft Download Center.
 For more information about using UEFI and SEMM, see [Microsoft Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode).

-## To configure UEFI on Surface Hub 2S
+## To configure UEFI on Surface Hub

 1. Start the UEFI Configurator and on the first screen, choose **Configuration Package**.<br><br>
 ![* Start the UEFI Configurator and choose Configuration Package*.](images/sh2-uefi1.png) <br> <br>